awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 **n\-gram transformation**<a name="n-gram-transformation"></a>
 Amazon Machine Learning: A transformation that aids in text string analysis\.
 An n\-gram transformation takes a text variable as input and outputs strings by sliding a window of size *n* words, where *n* is specified by the user, over the text, and outputting every string of words of size *n* and all smaller sizes\.
 For example, specifying the n\-gram transformation with window size =2 returns all the two\-word combinations and all of the single words\.

+**NICE Desktop Cloud Visualization**<a name="dcv"></a>
+A remote visualization technology for securely connecting users to graphic\-intensive 3D applications hosted on a remote, high\-performance server\.

 **node**<a name="node"></a>
 [Amazon Elasticsearch Service \(Amazon ES\)](#AmazonElasticsearchService): An Elasticsearch instance\.
 A node can be either a data instance or a dedicated master instance\.
 See also .